zoran-cuckovic/QGIS-visibility-analysis/help_qgis3.md

 Refraction: The refractivity coefficient of light (normally it has the opposite, but smaller, effect than the curvature).
 Diam: The diameter of the earth that is calculated as Semi-major axis + Semi-minor axis.
 These values are taken from the projection system assigned to the Raster by QGIS.
 In case of error or unrealistic values, the default Semi-major axis of 6378137 meters and flattening of 298.257 are used.

-For more explanation cf. [ArcGIS web page](http://webhelp.esri.com/arcgisdesktop/9.3/index.cfm?TopicName=How%20Visibility%20works)
+For more explanation see [ArcGIS web page](http://webhelp.esri.com/arcgisdesktop/9.3/index.cfm?TopicName=How%20Visibility%20works)

 ## General settings